Empty Cities: Image Inpainting for a Dynamic-Object-Invariant Space: Experimental Results

 We compare qualitatively and quantitatively our ``inpainting'' method with three other approaches: \begin{itemize}[leftmargin=5.0mm] \itemsep{0.0cm} \item{\textbf{Geo:}} a state-of-the-art non-learning based approach~\cite{telea2004image}. \item{\textbf{Lea1}, \textbf{Lea2}:} two deep learning based methods \cite{yu2018generative, iizuka2017globally}. \end{itemize}

 Since both \textbf{Lea1} and \textbf{Lea2} are methods conceived for general inpainting purposes, we directly use their released models \cite{yu2018generative, iizuka2017globally} trained on the Places2 dataset \cite{zhou2017places}.
 We provide them with the same mask than to our method to generate the holes in the images.
 We evaluate qualitatively on the 3000 images from our synthetic test dataset, and on the 500 validation images from the Cityscapes dataset \cite{cordts2016cityscapes}.
-We can see in Figs.~\ref{fig:comparisonCARLA} and~\ref{fig:comparisonCITYSCAPES} the qualitative comparisons on both datasets respectively.
-Note that results generated with both \textbf{Lea1} and \textbf{Lea2} have been generated with the color images and then converted to gray scale for visual comparison.
-In the case of \textbf{Lea2}, the images have been first resized to a 256$\times$256 resolution, since all their models have been trained with these image sizes.
-Albeit, Iizuka \textit{et~al.}~\cite{iizuka2017globally} claim that their method works with images of any size, and therefore the images have been processed at their original resolution.
-Visually, we see that our method obtains a more realistic output.
+We can see in Figs.~\ref{fig:comparisonCARLA} and~\ref{fig:comparisonCITYSCAPES} the qualitative comparisons on both datasets respectively\footnote{Results generated with both inpainting methods \textbf{Lea1} and \textbf{Lea2} have been generated with the color images at a $256 \times 256$ resolution and then converted to gray scale for visual comparison with our network's output.}.
+Visually, we observe that our method obtains a more realistic output.
 Also, it is the only one capable of removing the shadows generated by the dynamic objects even though they are not included in the dynamic/static mask (Fig.~\ref{fig:comparisonCARLA} row 2).
 The utilized masks are included in the images in Fig. \ref{fig:input}.
 Table \ref{tab:comparison} shows the quantitative comparison of our method against \textbf{Geo}, \textbf{Lea1} and \textbf{Lea2} on our CARLA dataset.
+For a fair comparison we only report the $L1$ error within the mask $L1_{in}$.
+Reporting the non-hole regions error would be unfair since the other methods are not conceived to notoriously change them.

-It is not possible to quantitatively measure the performance of the different methods on the Cityscapes dataset, since ground-truth does not exist.
-By following these results, we can claim that our method outperforms both qualitatively and quantitatively the other approaches in such task.
+Regarding the Cityscapes dataset evaluation, quantitatively measuring the performance of the different methods is not possible since ground-truth does not exist.
+In view of these results, we claim that our approach outperforms both qualitatively and quantitatively the other methods in such task.